Prepare for a career in television news as a journalist, videographer, producer, editor or writer - 2022/2023

-Telling compelling stories and providing context to the issues that really matter is what a career in television news is all about.
-With Fanshawe's Broadcast Journalism – Television News program, you'll learn the hard skills necessary to find the heart of every story, and the technical skills needed to share them with your audience.
+Telling compelling stories and providing context to relevant issues is what a career in television news is all about.
+With Fanshawe's Broadcast Journalism – Television News program, you'll learn the skills necessary to find the heart of every story, and the technical knowledge to share it with your audience.

-You'll also have extensive access to Fanshawe's Broadcast Centre - Canada's premiere broadcasting educational tool.
-And you'll make important industry connections via two internship placements - one ongoing throughout the program and another two-month internship in top newsrooms across Canada (during March and April).
+You'll also have extensive access to an industry-leading live news studio, green screen facility and Canada’s premiere broadcasting centre.
+Two newsroom internship placements will give you the opportunity to make important industry connections - one placement ongoing throughout the program and another two-month internship during the final semester.

 Brock University and Fanshawe College have developed an articulation agreement to allow qualified students to obtain both a four-year Bachelor of Arts degree with a major in Film Studies and an Ontario College Graduate Certificate in Broadcast Journalism - Television News.
 Students can start at Brock or Fanshawe and receive credit transfer under this articulation agreement.

 University start: Explore the pathway from degree to graduate certificate

 - Journalism - Broadcast OR